 1. Lifetime Mortgage

-This type lets you take out a mortgage on your home if it’s your primary residence.
-However, you will remain the owner.
+This type lets you release equity from your home if it’s your primary residence.
+However, you’ll remain the owner.
 You’ll have the option to ring-fence part of your property for your family to inherit.
-You can also make repayments or let the interest increase1.
+You can also make repayments or let the interest roll-up1.

-Better yet, if there’s any loan amount or any accrued interest, it’ll be paid back when you pass away or need long-term medical care.
-You can choose from 221 different types of lifetime mortgage plans, so you’ll be able to find one that suits you perfectly.
+The loan amount and any accrued interest will be paid back when you pass away or need long-term medical care.
+You can choose from 221 different types of lifetime mortgage plans, so you’ll certainly be able to find one that suits you.

 2. Home Reversion

-You sell some of your property or your whole property.
-You can sell it to someone like a home reversion provider, and they’ll pay you a lump sum for it, but they can also pay you in regular payments.
+You sell a portion of your property or your whole property.
+You sell it to a home reversion provider, and they’ll pay you a lump sum for it, but they can also pay you in the form of regular payments.
 It’s your choice.
-However, you have to be at least 60 years old to apply for this.
+You have to be at least 60 years old to apply for this.

 Now, listen to this:

 You can live in that property until you pass away without paying rent.
-The only catch is that you have to keep the property in good order and ensure it.
-There’s also the option to ring-fence a section of the property for inheritance in the future2.
+The only catch is that you have to keep the property in good order and keep it insured.
+There’s also the option to ring-fence a section of the property to ensure a certain inheritance for your beneficiaries2.

 Now, you might be asking yourself this:

 Top 8 Lifetime Mortgage Providers